 This page will give you information about a facet joint injection.
 If you have any questions, you should ask your GP or other relevant health professional.

-A facet joint injection involves injecting local anaesthetics and sometimes steroids into or around a facet joint.
-The local anaesthetics numb the nerves to the facet joint to give pain relief.
-The steroids reduce inflammation and may make the pain relief last longer.
+A facet joint medial branch block involves injecting local anaesthetics into or around a facet joint to see if this relieves your back pain.
+Sometimes steroids are also used to reduce inflammation and to make the pain relief last longer.

-What are the benefits of a facet joint injection?
+What are the benefits of a facet joint medial branch block?

-A facet joint injection can be used to find out if your pain is caused by your facet joints.
+A facet joint medial branch block can be used to find out if your pain is caused by your facet joints.

 Are there any alternatives to the injection?